 Inspections have revealed that elevated levels of polychlorinated biphenyls, or PCBs, are leaking from aging light fixtures in many New York City public schools.
-HSPH’s Robert Herrick, senior lecturer on industrial hygiene, spoke to the Wall Street Journal about PCBs and their use in schools.
+HSPH’s Robert Herrick, senior lecturer on industrial hygiene, spoke to the Wall Street Journal on February 14, 2011 about PCBs and their use in schools.

 “I would say there is a considerable urgency in the likelihood, as time passes, of a catastrophic failure [of the light fixtures],” Herrick told the Journal.
 “You could easily have extensive contamination in the room and throughout the entire building.”